-I made this dip using lightly roasted tomatoes and pepper.
+I made this dip using lightly roasted tomatoes and a red bell pepper.
 After 30 minutes in the hot oven these vegetables are super sweet, tangy, and full of flavour, making this dip taste rich and delicious.
-You don’t have to worry about removing the skin from the vegetables, either – the skin is full of goodness and gets pureed along with the rest of the ingredients so you won’t even know it’s there.
+You don’t have to worry about removing the skin from the vegetables, either.
+The skin is full of goodness and if you puree the mixture well you won’t even know it’s there.

-I used cannellini beans in this recipe but you can use another white bean variety if you prefer.
-My herb of choice is basil but there is flexibility here too, as the flavour combination in this recipe will be just as delicious with oregano or thyme, for example, if you prefer these herbs.
-I do recommend adding a few dashes of Tabasco, not only for a bit of heat but also because it adds flavour to this simple dip (see also my Smoky Chicken Fingers with Bloody Mary Dipping Sauce).
+I used cannellini beans in this recipe but you can use another white bean variety.
+As for the herbs I chose basil but there is flexibility here too.
+The flavour combination in this recipe will be just as delicious with oregano or thyme, for example.
+I do recommend adding a few dashes of Tabasco.
+Not only for a bit of heat but also because it adds flavour to this simple dip.
 Alternatively you can add a bit of chilli to give this dip some heat.

 - 250 g cherry tomatoes, halved

-- 150 g cannellini beans (tinned or soaked then cooked)
+- 120 g cannellini beans tinned or soaked then cooked

 - 1.5 tablespoon lemon juice